Will services cost me anything?

 - Consider issues of sexual health.

-I have a chronic physical/medical condition, can the Counseling Center provide ongoing support?
+I have a chronic physical/medical condition, can Counseling & Psychological Services provide ongoing support?

 We can provide short-term counseling and help you choose a provider in the medical community, if long-term therapy is needed.